Clusters Nebulae Galaxies

 The Great Rift: How to see it

-Summertime is the best time to look for the Great Rift.
-That’s because the Milky Way is prominent in our evening sky.
-Pick a night when the moon is out of the way.
-Under a dark sky, far from city lights, the Milky Way is easy to see at this time of year.
-It’s a whitish band stretching across the sky.
-If you want to see the Dark Rift, that’s easy, too, as long as you realize you aren’t looking for a bright object.
-You’re looking instead for dark lanes of dust running the length of the starlit Milky Way band.
+August – at a time when the moon is gone from the evening sky – is an ideal to look for the Great Rift, or Dark Rift, in the starry band of the Milky Way.
+Under a dark sky, far from city lights, the Milky Way is easy to see at this time of year, stretching across the sky.
+The Great Rift appears as dark lanes of dust running the length of the starlit Milky Way band.

 Constellations along the Great Rift

-The Dark Rift begins just above the constellation Sagittarius the Archer.
-Follow the Milky Way up until you see a black area in the Milky Way just before you get to the constellation Cygnus.
+The Great Rift begins just above the constellation Sagittarius the Archer.
+Follow the Milky Way up until you see a black area in the Milky Way, just before you get to the constellation Cygnus the Swan.
 Cygnus is shaped like a cross.
 Deneb is the brightest star in Cygnus and part of the famous Summer Triangle asterism.
-You can see the Dark Rift inside the Summer Triangle.
+You can see the Great Rift inside the Summer Triangle.

 Be sure to keep your binoculars handy for any Milky Way viewing session.
 There are many interesting star-forming regions, star clusters and millions of stars that will capture your attention.